claresudbery/clare-wiki-ably/pages/think/life/psychology/nvc-non-violent-comm.md

 ### Expressing Appreciation in Nonviolent Communication

 - Chapter 14
-- Compliments are often judgments—however positive-of others.
+- Compliments are often judgments — however positive - of others.
 - Express appreciation to celebrate, not to manipulate.
 - The Three Components of Appreciation
   - 1. the actions that have contributed to our well-being